tanthanh85/advanced_network_automation_course/readme.md

 - Basic Python programming for network automation
 - Managing Python development environments
-- Concurrency using threading and asyncio
+- Hands-on concurrency using threading and asyncio
 - CLI automation using Netmiko and Paramiko
 - API‑based automation using RESTful APIs, RESTCONF/YANG, and NETCONF/YANG
 - Infrastructure as Code concepts and workflows
 - Basic knowledge of Ansible for configuration management
-- Automation of network security policies
-- Building Python‑based network management and monitoring tools
+- Experience on building Python‑based network management and monitoring tools
 - Evaluating and selecting appropriate automation tools

 This course **does not** cover Python fundamentals, introductory automation concepts, or networking basics.